One and two mark questions will start with command words such as 'Describe...' or 'Explain...'. Some command words are easy to understand such as:

 The number of marks per question part is given in this form [2 marks].
 It is essential that you give two different answers if a question is worth two marks.
-Sometimes you can gain a second mark by giving the units in a calculation or stating specific data points, eg the mass of the plant tissue decreased by 2 g
+Sometimes you can gain a second mark by giving the units in a calculation or stating specific data points, eg The mass of the plant tissue decreased by 2 g owing to water loss.

 These questions have been written by Bitesize consultants as suggestions to the types of questions that may appear in an exam paper.

 Use one description from the box to complete the sentence.
 [1 mark]

 In levels of organisation in an organism, a number of cells are grouped into _____________.